izikeros/todo-extractor/README.md

 # TODO extractor from markdown file
 Python script for extracting TODO notes from text file.

-List can be groupped into sections and can be summarized with stats.
+List can be grouped into sections and can be summarized with stats.

 - [Requirements](#requirements)